LibrariesWest/librarieswest.github.io/_posts/2016-11-21-reporting-geography.md

 - The location of the library.
 This can be exact coordinates of the library, which will allow reporting on any associated statistical data, such as deprivation indices.
 For mobile libraries, this is likely to be the co-ordinates of the particular stop.
 - The location of the library that owns the item.
 All items have a home location which can be used in the same way as above.
 - The home library of the patron.
 A patron will be tied to a particular registration library which can be used in the same way as above.
-- The home location of the patron.
+- The home address of the patron.
 The accuracy of this data will likely depend upon the accuracy of the patron address.
 Although some systems will have accurate Ordnance Survey validated addresses, with exact co-ordinates, in lots of cases this is likely to be only accurate to postcode.

 Therefore for every Issue there are 4 associated geographical locations.
 The library locations will often be the **same** location, but can also be distinct, especially in a wide ranging consortium where items move between libraries, and where patrons have a wide variety of libraries to use.

 With an appropriately structured reporting database, constructing reports that make use of extended geographical data should be fairly straightforward.
-Someone asking for a count of issues for each library should be no different from them asking for issues for each of the output areas in their authority, or postcode districts.
+Someone asking for a count of issues for each library should be no less of a challenge than asking for issues for each of the output areas in their authority, or postcode districts.
 Or a summary of issues by patron address deprivation decile.
 It would be powerful to make this part of our day-to-day reporting capability, rather than an exercise that is undertaken every now and then.